AcademySoftwareFoundation/OpenColorIO/PROCESS.md

 ## Core Library Changes

-This procedure outlines the OpenColorIO project's process for design, development, and review of changes to the core library.
+This procedure outlines the OpenColorIO project's process for design, development, and review of changes to the core library, large new features, or anything that might be perceived as changing the overall direction of the project.
 The intent is for discussion and decisions around such changes to be made in public and have transparent outcomes, seeking the guidance of both the TSC (Technical Steering Commitee) and the wider OCIO community and stakeholders.

-**NOTE:** Changes to OpenColorIO process or governance are considered core library changes since they have cascading effects across the project.
+**NOTE:** Changes to OpenColorIO process or governance have cascading effects across the project so are treated as core changes.

-1. All core changes begin with community discussion, which can involve informal conversation in [Slack](http://slack.opencolorio.org/) or on [ocio-dev](https://lists.aswf.io/g/ocio-dev), but are ultimately brought to a TSC meeting where concensus can be reached around the proposal's relevance and approach.
+1. All core changes begin with community discussion, which can involve informal conversation in [Slack](http://slack.opencolorio.org/) or on [ocio-dev](https://lists.aswf.io/g/ocio-dev), but are ultimately brought to a TSC meeting where consensus can be reached around the proposal's relevance and approach.
 TSC meetings are public and meeting notes are posted to the [OCIO repo](https://github.com/AcademySoftwareFoundation/OpenColorIO/tree/master/ASWF/meetings/tsc) within days of a meeting for a permanent record of decisions.